mmallicoat/marshallmallicoat.com/content/readings.rst

 The reading was sponsored by the Topeka magazine *seveneightfive*.
-It was hosted by Matt Porubsky, who I think was an editor or contributor to magazine.
+It was hosted by Matt Porubsky, who I think was an editor or contributor to the magazine.
 He invited me to read after some of my poems were published there.
 I think he may have been a former student of Brian Daldorph, who was a poetry professor at the University of Kansas.